FASTGenomics/fgread-py/README.md

 # Documentation

-For how to use the reader, please visit our FASTGenomics Documentation.
+For the general documentation on how to use the reader, please visit our FASTGenomics Documentation.

 For details on the available functions see the [API Documentation](https://fgread-py.readthedocs.io/en/stable/api.html).